 Is it better to just give money to those struggling through a financial crisis?
 Are there gifts that can help someone on their path to financial freedom?
 Would it be rude to give a gift that draws attention to someone’s financial situation?

 I decided to ask a network of financial experts for some advice on the best gifts for friends and family who are struggling financially.

 The majority of financial experts I questioned (about 95 percent) did not like the idea of giving struggling debtors cash as a holiday gift.
 Instead, they suggested books on finance, financial wellness programs, and budgeting tools.

 This bothered me a little bit.
 Yes, their arguments do make sense — giving money to someone who needs it may play into the “give a man a fish, feed him for a day” philosophy.
 But, the holidays should have some hint of happiness other than “well, time to get to work you poor, unfortunate soul.”

 I prefer compromises between a stack of books on finance and $100 cash.
 However, the gift should match the person who receives it.
 You must answer one question: does the person you’re shopping for need money, financial education, or simple, sincere emotional support?

 I’ve split this article, and the gift ideas, into three separate categories: Money-Centric Gifts, Education-Centric Gifts, and Support-Centric Gifts.

 Cash-centric gifts are all about giving the person what they want most.
 Education-centric gifts are about “teaching a man to fish, feed him forever.”
 And finally — my favorite type of gift for the financially oppressed — support-centric gifts provide a balm to the stresses of poverty.

 When viewed in these categories, you can see why experts would prefer education and family would prefer support.
-My personal favorite is #14, which is a brand-new anxiety-tracking wristband available December 1, 2018 for purchase from Airo Health.

 Jim Angleton, President of Aegis FinServ Corp.